dapr/docs/howto/use-w3c-tracecontext/README.md

 ### How to create trace context

-Go through [Observability concepts](../../concepts/observability/traces.md) as when you need to create your own trace context.
+Go through `Scenarios` section in [W3C Trace Context for distributed tracing](../../concepts/observability/W3C-traces.md) to know that Dapr covers generating trace context and you do not need to explicitly create trace context.

+If you choose to create your own trace context, then please read further as how to create trace context otherwise you can skip this section.

 You create a trace context using recommended OpenCensus SDK.
 OpenCensus supports several different programming languages.